-Specifies the location from which to allocate volume(s).
-If not entered, other selection criteria are used to allocate the volume(s).
+When specified with /MEDIA\TYPE, specifies the location from which to allocate volume(s).
+If not specified, other selection criteria are used to allocate the volume(s).

 Specifies that the volume(s) are allocated with the specified media type.
 If not specified, other selection criteria are used to allocate the volume(s).